Projections of Mukai Varieties: Acknowledgments

-The work was done during the author's stay at the University of Oslo between 03.2009 and 03.2010.
+The work was initiated during the author's stay at the University of Oslo between 03.2009 and 03.2010.
 I would like to especially thank Kristian Ranestad for suggesting me the subject, enlightening discussions and wonderful hospitality.
 I acknowledge also G. Kapustka, J. Buczy\'nski, J. Weyman, L. Manivel and A. Kuznetsov for remarks and advices.
+Finally I would like to express my gratitude to the referee who made many crucial suggestions.

 \end{section}